What columns of the Greatest Literature of All Time mean

 V.S.
 Naipaul was of Indian heritage, was born in Trinidad, moved to England and wrote about Trinidad, Africa, England and elsewhere, without becoming known as a Trinidadian, African, English or other denomination of writer—so it's a judgment call to list Trinidad as Naipaul's country.

 Malcolm Lowry was born and died in England, but his most famous novel took place in Mexico and was written in Canada where much of his other writing was also done.
-In this case Canada claims him—another judgment call.
+But that is not enough for Canada to claim him, although many Canadians try to, and he remains essentially an English writer—another judgment call.

-The most common types of works are listed as Novel, Novella, Poetry, Drama or Story.
+The most common literary forms are listed as Novel, Novella, Poetry, Play or Story.

 The term "novel" was accepted into English only in modern time (that is, post-Renaissance), adapted from an Italian word for fictional prose narratives with a cohesive theme and story.
 For several centuries, this word was reserved for realistic depictions of contemporary life, as opposed to imaginative, historical stories, which were considered "romances".
 In this list we use the word "novel" for both kinds of fiction today.
 Even so, it is debatable when the first work worthy of being called a novel on this list was produced.
 We retroactively apply the term for certain longer prose fiction—in some cases before the authors had ever heard the concept—in any language.
 For more diffuse works, particularly in ancient and medieval times, we use the label "Prose narrative" in this list, or occasionally "Prose and poetry".

-"Drama" is normally what we would call a play, a fictional work meant to be presented theatrically.
+A "Play" is a fictional work meant to be presented theatrically.
 However, we also use the category of "Dialogue" for any work consisting nearly entirely of characters' speeches but, unlike a play, is not meant to be acted but to be read only.

 Other anomalous categories include "Biography" and "Memoir", for the very few non-fictional works that have achieved status as great creative literature.